Paris - Ile De France

 Square du Vert Galant - Public garden - Paris

 Square du Vert Galant, named after a king

 Square du Vert-Galant is a small public garden located at the western tip of the Ile de la Cité.

 It was created in 1607 (at the same time than Place Dauphine) when two islets - Ile aux Juifs and Ile du Passeur - were attached to the main island.

-Square du Vert Galant is also still located on the original level of the Ile de la Cité, namely 7m lower than the island's current level!
+The Square du Vert Galant lies at the original level of the Ile de la Cité, namely 7m lower than the island's current level!